FutureGatewayFramework/fgSetup/test/README.md

 # Known issues

 * APIServerDemon don't start.
 This problem seems related to slower systems.
-The `catalina.out` file reports `null` ad FutureGateway DB version.
-In this case just restart tomcat.
+The `catalina.out` file reports `null` as FutureGateway DB version.
+In this case just restart Tomcat.